SNESNESCUBE64/backanoid/README.txt

 Notes:
 This is a raw form of the game Arkanoid, it is missing key features such as items and even the ball changing direction based on where it hits the paddle.
 That being said, it is not perfect but is still pretty decent for a beginner level project.

+Updates:
+1.01: Fixed an issue with scoreboard.c.
+One of the variables was causing an overflow, it was an oversight in the original version.